Cashback websites pay you when you go through them to buy products or services online. You can make, or save, £100s a year using them.

-If you want to buy something online or sign up to a finance product, rather than going direct, click to the company via a cashback site and you get paid for it.
+If you want to buy something online or sign up to a finance product, rather than going direct, click through to the companies website via a cashback website and you will get paid for it.
+Easy as that!

 The cashback sums can range from a few pence to a few pounds, or even £100 for some products.

-You'll have to sign up to the cashback site, which should be free, and only take a few minutes maximum.
+You'll have to sign up to the cashback website, which should be free, and only take a few minutes maximum.

 Then simply log in and search for the online retailer you want to buy from, such as Argos cashback, Tesco cashback, Amazon cashback or Currys cashback, John Lewis cashback and so on.

-If it's listed, click the cashback site's link to visit that company.
+If it's listed, click the cashback websites link to visit that company.

 Your visit is then tracked.
-If you buy something, an amount is put into your cashback site account once the transactions processed.
+If you buy something, an amount is put into your cashback website account once the transactions processed.

 You can withdraw this once it arrives, which can take a few weeks, or even possibly a few months with some retailers.

-Quidco is one of the top two cashback sites in the UK.
+Quidco is one of the top two cashback websites in the UK.
 It has been around for many years, and so is trusted and stable, with a very large client base, and many retailers signed up.
 Check out this quidco review.

 How do I join for FREE & get cashback + a £10 sign up bonus?